-Once the Gateway, the Host, and the Master are properly configured, the Master user can follow these steps to connect to a Host computer through the Gateway:
+Once PC-Duo Gateway, PC-Duo Host, and PC-Duo Master are properly configured, a PC-Duo Master user can follow these steps to connect to a Host computer through a PC-Duo Gateway:

-- 1 Start the Master from the Windows Start menu and the Master console window appears. - 2 Select the Managed Hosts tab in the Master console window. - 3 Connect to the Gateway. - 4 Select a group to narrow the number of Managed Hosts listed (optional). - 5 Connect to one of the managed Hosts.
+- 1 Select Start > All Programs > Vector Networks > PC-Duo Master. - 2 Select the Managed Hosts tab in the PC-Duo Master window. - 3 Connect to a PC-Duo Gateway. - 4 Select a group to narrow the number of Managed Hosts listed (optional). - 5 Connect to one of the managed Hosts.

-With a properly configured access control policy on the Gateway, the Managed Hosts tab of the Master window lists only those managed Hosts to which the Master user has the right to connect.
+With a properly configured access control policy on the PC-Duo Gateway, the Managed Hosts tab of the PC-Duo Master window lists only those managed Hosts to which the PC-Duo Master user has the right to connect.

 The default settings for the Gateway provide full administrative access to any member of the standard Windows Administrators group.
-With these default settings, a user of the Master who is a member of the Administrators group can connect to and control any Host computer under management of the Gateway.
+With these default settings, a user of PC-Duo Master who is a member of the Administrators group can connect to and control any Host computer under management of the PC-Duo Gateway.